namjul/namjul.github.io/_projects/parallelcoordinates.md

 year: 2011
 ---

-I built this data visualistion using parallel coordinates during my time at the FH Technikum Vienna.
+This is a data visualisation tool using parallel coordinates.
-Used technologies are spine.js and coffeescript.
+Built with spine.js and coffeescript.